The pavements having high flexural strength is called rigid pavement. It is simply a concrete road that may be either RCC or PCC.

 ~ For low traffic road; its thickness should not be less than 6 inches.

 1. They are also called single layer pavement.

-2. They may last up to 50-60 years if timely maintenance is done.
+2. They may last up to 50-60 years if timely maintenance and care are done.

 3. They may require asphalt for toping to reduce the noise during vehicle operation.